Time-periodicities in holographic CFTs: Introduction

 Here we come to a subtle point.
 The time periodicities we have described are for classical nonlinear fields in AdS, and hence finding a `microscopic' counterpart to this evolution on the CFT side requires identifying CFT states dual to semiclassical bulk geometries.
 This question does not appear to be fully systematically settled, though connections between coherent states in CFTs and semiclassical configurations in the dual bulk have been put forward in \cite{coherent}.

 Rather than systematically identifying the CFT counterparts of the classical configurations responsible for the time-periodic behaviors in AdS, however, we prefer to turn things around and quantize our dynamics in the bulk.
 It will turn out that the weakly nonlinear dynamics of perturbations with amplitudes $\eps$ on times scales of order $1/\eps^2$ (or at coupling $\lambda$ on time scales $1/\lambda$) precisely corresponds to the lowest order nonlinear corrections to the energy eigenstates of quantum fields in AdS.
 As one stays at first order in the coupling parameter, no ultraviolet problems of quantum field theories arise, even if one chooses to include gravitational interactions.
+(Subtleties exist in defining interacting quantum field theories in AdS spacetimes beyond the leading order in the coupling parameter, see for instance the recent article \cite{AdSQFT}, but they will not affect our considerations.)
 While straightforward to formulate and well-posed, the problem of finding these energy shifts is in general rather demanding because of the huge (arbitrarily large) degeneracies of the quantum levels of free fields in AdS.
 By the standard lore of quantum-mechanical perturbation theory for a degenerate spectrum, one has to diagonalize very large matrices made of the matrix elements of the interaction Hamiltonian within each highly degenerate unperturbed level.
 Finding patterns in this diagonalization problem and connecting them to the classical time-periodic behaviors will form the technical core of our study.